Vessel (video game): Sound

-The music, composed by Jon Hopkins, builds as you progress towards solving a specific puzzle.
+The music, composed by Jon Hopkins, builds as players progress towards solving a specific puzzle.
 Upon first starting a puzzle, the music is smooth and put towards the background.
 As the player begins to figure out the puzzle, the music gets increasingly more complex, adding in drums and bass.
 By the time the puzzle is complete, the full music track is playing.
 The game contains 7 tracks from Hopkins' 2009 album Insides (including the eponymous track Vessel), and 3 from his album Contact Note.

 The sound of Vessel was the topic of a talk at the 2012 Game Developers Conference.
 Leonard J. Paul, the game's audio director, discussed its sound design and implementation.
 Using FMOD, Lua, and C++, the game uses techniques such as granular synthesis, subtractive synthesis, layered sequencing, spectral layering, LFO modulation, and asymmetric loops.

 Reception

-Vessel has received generally favorable reviews since its release, with an average rating of 81 out of 100 at Metacritic, based on 25 critic reviews.
+The PC and PlayStation 3 versions received "favorable" reviews according to the review aggregation website Metacritic.